 In addition to all these, there is also Gulhane Park, which can be visited free of charge.
 This park, which is a very long walking path, connects the Sultanahmet district to “Sarayburnu” on the coast of the Marmara Sea.

 It is recommended to visit the palace with guided tours in order to learn the history of Topkapi Palace properly and to grasp the flow of life that had continued here for 500 years.
-You can make a reservation from this link to join guided skip-the-line tours.
+Topkapi Palace skip-the-line tickets can be purchased via this link here.

 Written by Serhat Engul